tudelft3d/CityJSON2glTF/README.md

 # CityJSON2glTF
-An experimental python utility to convert CityJSON datasets to glTF
+An experimental python utility to convert CityJSON datasets to glTF and schematically validate glTF datasets.

 Things to know
 ---------------